 Removal from the DB UK Bank and other lender panels: Why they do it and how to get reinstated

-• Significant delays in post completion requirements set by DB UK Bank
+• Significant non-compliance with post completion requirements on behalf of DB UK Bank

-• Non-compliance with the DB UK Bank panel terms, the written instructions that DB UK Bank provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which DB UK Bank may subsequently subscribe.
+• Non-compliance with the DB UK Bank panel requirements, the written instructions that DB UK Bank give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which DB UK Bank may subsequently adopt.

-• Your firm fails to meet the criteria to remain on the DB UK Bank conveyancing panel
+• Your practice fails to meet the criteria to remain on the DB UK Bank conveyancing panel

-DB UK Bank panel reinstatement: Five Common Questions
+FAQs : DB UK Bank Conveyancing panel reinstatement

-• Is there a charge to revert back onto the DB UK Bank conveyancing panel?
+• How long does the application process take when applying to revert back onto the DB UK Bank conveyancing panel?

-• What happens if our DB UK Bank panel reinstatement application is turned down and our client has a mortgage application with the DB UK Bank?
+• What are the consequences if our DB UK Bank panel reinstatement application is declined and our client has a mortgage application with the DB UK Bank?

 Top Tip: The best way to avoid the hassle of seeking DB UK Bank panel reinstatement is to ensure that your firm is not removed off of the DB UK Bank conveyancing panel in the first place.